How to make a hearty and delicious Irish potato soup.

 Making Traditional Irish Potato Soup

-Irish potato soup is a hearty and delicious dish that is perfect for a cold winter day.
+Irish potato soup is a hearty and delicious dish perfect for a cold winter.
 It is made using starchy potatoes, cream, chicken stock, and onion and seasoned with salt and pepper.
-This delicious thick potato soup is easy to make, just follow these simple steps:
+This delicious thick potato soup is easy to make, follow these simple steps:

 Best Potatoes for Irish Potato Soup